kai687/sphinxawesome-theme/docs/demo/code.rst

    print("And this is unimportant again")

 A code block can also have line numbers.
+You can highlight specific lines with the ``:emphasize-lines:`` option.
+You can also highlight changes in code using the ``:emphasize-added:`` and ``:emphasize-removed:`` options.

 .. code-block:: python
    :emphasize-lines: 2
+   :emphasize-removed: 4
+   :emphasize-added: 5
    :linenos:
    :caption: Code block caption.

    print("Don't highlight this")
    print("But this!")
-   print("And this is unimportant again")
+   print("And this is unimportant again") print("Change this line") print("To this line.")

 -------